Lefteris Matsoukas

-Lefteris Matsoukas (Λευτέρης Ματσούκας; born 7 March 1990) is a Greek professional footballer who plays as a forward for Super League 2 club Irodotos.
+Lefteris Matsoukas (Λευτέρης Ματσούκας; born 7 March 1990) is a Greek professional footballer who plays as a forward for Ionikos.

 Club career

 Born in Piraeus, Matsoukas played in the youth teams of Olympiacos before being promoted to the first team.
 He was given his first contract by the club and scored his first goal in a pre-season friendly against Viktoria Plzeň.
 His first league match came on 29 December 2007 against Xanthi.

 Following loans to Egaleo, Ethnikos Asteras and SV Werder Bremen II he permanently moved to Werder Bremen II on a free transfer on 30 June 2010.

 On 4 August 2013, he signed a contract with Greek Football League club Iraklis.
 In July 2014 he signed for Fostiras.

 On 11 August 2018, he moved to newly promoted side Aittitos Spata on a free transfer.

 International career

 Matsoukas was a member of the Greece U19 national team.